 WP3.5: Resource Allocation – e-GRANT.

-The technical development of the e-Infrastructure Commons services is user-driven to satisfy the needs of research communities, the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centers and the Resource Providers who contribute infrastructure services to the federation.
+The technical development of the e-Infrastructure Commons services is user-driven to satisfy the needs of research communities, the Research Infrastructures contributing to EGI-Engage via the EGI Competence Centres and the Resource Providers who contribute infrastructure services to the federation.
 The development plan will ensure interoperability with other e-Infrastructures and research infrastructures.

-The development roadmap presented in this document has been updated according to the requirements collected during the first year of the project from all the relevant stakeholders: scientific communities, EGI-Engage competence centers, research infrastructures, NGIs, resource providers, technology providers and European Policy boards as e-IRG.
+The development roadmap presented in this document has been updated according to the requirements collected during the first year of the project from all the relevant stakeholders: scientific communities, EGI-Engage competence centres, research infrastructures, NGIs, resource providers, technology providers and European Policy boards as e-IRG.

 Introduction